heartofgold42/Bulwark-Bot-Discord/README.md

 * added network hashrate RPC call
 * added !profit

-These files are intended to function as a multi-functional tipbot for Phore Currency
+These files are intended to function as a multi-functional tipbot for Bulwark Currency

 # Requirements
 * discord.py installed
 * Python 3.6+
 * A MySQL database
-* The Phore wallet w/ RPC enabled.
+* The Bulwark wallet w/ RPC enabled.

 # Functions
 * Display general wallet information